WilliamIMiller/week10Demo/README.md

 ### Breakfast

-For brekfast I have had a chocolate reindeer
+For brekfast I have had a chocolate reindeer from the advent calendar

 ### Linked In